bopopescu/chromium72-1/src/docs/gpu/gpu_testing.md

     '--extra-browser-args=--enable-logging=stderr --js-flags=--expose-gc'
     '--isolated-script-test-output=${ISOLATED_OUTDIR}/output.json'`

-You can leave off the --isolated-script-test-output argument, so this would leave a full command line of:
+You can leave off the --isolated-script-test-output argument, because that's used only by wrapper scripts, so this would leave a full command line of:

 *   `run_gpu_integration_test.py
     webgl_conformance --show-stdout '--browser=release' -v